Jacekiler/evalBank/readme.txt

 Project is build with maven.
 It contains 3 web services as project submodules and a database component.
 Each one is run as docker containerusing docker-compose.
-To run project proceed one of the following options:
+To run project proceed following command.
 Execute command from base project directory: <project_dir>\EvaluationBank
-a)	1. mvn clean package
-	2. mvn verify
-or
-b) 	1. mvn clean package
-	2. docker-compose up --build
+- mvnw exec:exec@mvn-clean-package exec:exec@docker-compose

 Project endpoints:
 POST /credit/createCredit